psealock/Woo-Navigation-Examples/README.md

-# dev-blog
+# WooCommerce Navigation Examples

-A WooCommerce Admin Extension
+Code samples found in https://woocommerce.wordpress.com/ can be found here as a fully functioning plugin.

-## Development
+## Getting Started

+1. Clone this repository in the plugins folder of your WooCommerce Wordpress install.
-To get started, run the following commands:
+2. cd into `Woo-Navigation-Examples` and run the following commands.

 ```text
 npm install
 npm start
 ```

-See [wp-scripts](https://github.com/WordPress/gutenberg/tree/master/packages/scripts) for more usage information.
+3. Activate this plugin.